chhuang-one/sqxclib/doc/database-migrations.md

 ## Tables

-First, we define a C structured data type that mappings to your database table "users".
+First, we define a C structured data type that maps to your database table "users".

 ```c
 // If you use C language, please use 'typedef' to give a struct type a new name.